On the Issues

 Learn more: Mike’s Main Street Montana Rural Initiative

 Lowering the Cost of Healthcare and Expanding Access to Care

 Healthcare remains one of the top issues Montana families face.
 Mike has been championing increased access to quality and affordable healthcare since he worked for Healthy Mothers Healthy Babies, a non-profit organization that serves women and children.

 Fast forward to last year’s fight to reauthorize Medicaid expansion, Mike traveled every corner of the state for months, visiting our most rural hospitals and the folks in those communities to fight for jobs, economic livelihoods, and the healthcare he knows Montanans deserve.

 Mike has already proposed to pass a bipartisan policy to allow for the safe importation of prescription drugs from Canada – a plan that has passed in both Republican and Democratic states and is supported by the Trump Administration – to lower the burden of costs for all Montanans.

-Mike also has an extensive record of fighting for access to affordable reproductive healthcare.
+Mike also has an extensive record of fighting for access to affordable reproductive healthcare–he has a 100% rating from Planned Parenthood and NARAL Pro-Choice Montana.
 Since he was first in the legislature, he’s fought tooth and nail to reject legislation that would restrict access to health care and will continue to do so when he’s Governor.
 He’ll also continue the legacy of the Bullock administration by protecting permanent Title X funding in the state’s budget.